emlab-solutions/pyemaps/docs/source/visualization.rst

 Kinematic Diffraction Simulations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Additional example of *pyemaps*'s builtin functions for rendering
+Additional example of *pyEMAPS*'s builtin functions for rendering
 kinematic diffraction simulations for *silicon* crystal with starting zone
 changing and camera length set at 2500: